MKme/ESP8266-WIFI-Humidity-Monitor/README.md

 # ESP8266-WIFI-Humidity-Monitor
-Wireless humidity Monitor for my 3D printer filament
+Wireless humidity Monitor for my 3D printer filament.
+Samples DHT 11 every X hours/days, sends it to IFTTT and goes back in to deep sleep.

 ### Wiring For ESP12E LOLIN